Previous Page Next Page

 9130 Unregulated Residential Child Care Operations

-When SWI receives information on a residential operation that may be subject to regulation but is reported to be operating without regulation (illegally), the intake specialist assesses the report the same as any other residential child care operation.
-The intake specialist completes an RCCI intake if there are allegations of abuse or neglect.
-Otherwise, if all that is known is that the operation is not being regulated by RCCR, the intake specialist completes an I&R RCL Standards Compliance, even when there are no allegations about the following:
+An intake specialist assesses a report regarding a residential operation that might be operating without required CCR permit the same as any other residential child care operation.
+The intake specialist completes a Residential Child Care Investigations intake if there are allegations of abuse or neglect.
+If all that is known is that the operation is not regulated by CCR, the intake specialist completes an I&R RCL Standards Compliance, even when there are no allegations about the following:

 • Indications of abuse, neglect, or exploitation.

-9140 Department or Agency That Licenses a Residential Facility Is Unclear
+9140 Agency That Licenses a Residential Facility Is Unclear

 Children’s residential facilities generally are licensed by one of the following: